Choosing the most promising species

 One of the NZDFI’s earliest and most critical tasks was to identify the durable eucalypt species believed to have the best potential in NZ dryland conditions.
 Information was gathered and analysed from the following sources:

-A further small number of secondary contenders may be considered in future, depending on the performance of the primary five species.
+A further small number of species may be considered in future, depending on the performance of the above five species.
 These include E. camaldulensis and E. cladocalyx.

 The NZDFI believes it is important at this stage to work with a relatively large range of species, rather than narrowing its genetic improvement efforts down to only one or two species.
 This approach will reduce the risks associated with certain eucalypts’ vulnerability, for example, to frost or pests and diseases.